Canon 1D Mark II N vs Sony A7S

 Review summary: Canon 1D Mark II N vs Sony A7S

-Advantages of the Canon EOS-1D Mark II N:
+Reasons to prefer the Canon EOS-1D Mark II N:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster burst: Shoots at higher frequency (8.5 vs 5 flaps/sec) to capture the decisive moment.